JudgeZ/Python-for-Power-Platform/docs/user-manual/07-solutions.md

 * An access token exposed via `PACX_ACCESS_TOKEN` or a configured profile (`ppx auth use`).
 * A Dataverse host supplied with `--host` or through the `DATAVERSE_HOST` environment variable.

+> **Note:** `ppx solution --action <command>` and positional invocations are
+> still supported for backward compatibility, but the CLI prints a single deprecation
+> warning per process.
+Prefer the explicit subcommand form (`ppx solution <command>`) in
+> scripts so the shim can be removed in a future release.

 ## List installed solutions

 ```bash